foundata/guidelines/oci-container-image-guide.md

 Release signatures and signed attestations MUST use Cosign's supported default public [Sigstore transparency service](https://docs.sigstore.dev/logging/overview/) (Rekor).
 Signing MUST fail if log inclusion cannot be obtained, and release verification MUST verify that inclusion.
 Release commands MUST NOT disable transparency-log upload, use a no-log signing configuration or ignore transparency-log verification.
 Candidate signatures are the release signatures because promotion assigns tags to the same verified digest; the candidate and its evidence are already public by construction.

-ContainerWright MUST NOT sign during checks, builds, tests, evidence generation or qualification.
+ConClear MUST NOT sign during checks, builds, tests, evidence generation or qualification.
 A workflow that does not publish a candidate therefore creates no transparency-log entry.

 **You MUST:**